 Films by or about Asian Canadian or Asian North American communities, made by filmmakers of Asian descent based in Canada or the United States, or films exploring Asian diaspora experiences in North America.

-Korean-language films or films about Korean culture/experiences, films from South Korea, or films by Korean diaspora filmmakers worldwide.
+Korean-language films or films about Korean culture/experiences, films from South Korea, or films in the legacy of our history that anchored in Korean film since its inception.

 3. East Meets West (EMW):